noahehall/theBookOfNoah/_javascript.md

       ```
   - if you trigger Layout you will always trigger Paint: changing the geometry of an element means it pixels need fixing
   - you will trigger paint if you change any non-geometric properties, e.g. backgrounds, color, shadows
+  - To get an understanding of the layers in your application, and why an element has a layer you must enable the Paint profiler in Chrome DevTools’ Timeline:
+  1. When the recording has finished you will be able to click individual frames, which is found between the frames-per-second bars and the details:
 ##### low bandwidth & high latency
 ##### PRPL
 ##### [Chrome DevTools](https://developers.google.com/web/tools/setup/)